-Fig. 7.7 The comparison of achieved F-score for different algorithm setups in BIRM with seeded initial population
+Fig. 6.
+The comparison of achieved F-score for different algorithm setups in BIRM with seeded initial population and 7 illustrate the improvements of F - Score of the optimized queries in different experimental cases.

-Fig. 7.8 The comparison of achieved F-score for different algorithm setups in EBIRM with seeded initial population
+Fig. 7.
+The comparison of achieved F-score for different algorithm setups in EBIRM with seeded initial population